-It started in 1929 with a few young adventurers, some wooden planks and a surf reel and line rescue.... for nearly 90 years the Mount Maunganui Lifeguard Service has been a loyal part of the Tauranga community.
+It started in 1929 with a few young adventurers, some wooden planks, a surf reel and line rescue.... and nearly 90 years later the Mount Maunganui Lifeguard Service is still a loyal part of the Tauranga community.

 A pivotal moment came when the fishing launch 'Ranui' went down in the harbour entrance on December 28 1950, with 22 lives lost.
 It created the momentum to expand the surf lifesaving service.
 The dedication of club members in assisting in the grim task of body recovery was international news, helping cemented the partnership between the club and the professional civic services of the Tauranga City.

-The first Mount Surf Club, in the late 1930s.
+The first Mount Surf Club (front right), in the late 1930s.
 Image: Auckland Weekly News/Tauranga Historical Society.

 The call for a larger rescue base was generously replied to by local businesses, the public and hammer-wielding volunteers.
-The basic form, for what is the present building, was erected to provide a home for the service as it matured into the organisation it is today.
+The basic form, for what is the now former building, was erected in November 1979 to provide a home for the service as it matured into the organisation it is today.

 When the surfing craze dawned, club members were called upon to perform an ever-widening range of actions.
 The lifeguards rescued many ‘surfies’ from rips along the coast and many surfers became respected and long serving active members of the Service.